trigrass2/emac-oe/README.md

-## OpenEmbedded/Yocto BSP layer for EMAC Inc.
+## OpenEmbedded/Yocto BSP layer for EMAC Inc v6.0.2.

 - This collection of layers provide support for standard EMAC Inc. Products for use with [OpenEmbedded/Yocto](https://docs.yoctoproject.org/).